TDiazSouble/devOps-project/README.md

 Other systems and more info about this repo: https://github.com/ahmetb/kubectx#apt-debian

 ---------- SETUP MINIKUBE ----------

-- Set docker driver as default for minikube
+---- Set docker driver as default for minikube

 minikube config set driver docker

-- Add your user to docker group

-sudo usermod -aG docker $USER && newgrp docker

 ---------- DEPLOY JENKINS ON MINIKUBE ----------

 minikube start --cpus 4 --memory 6012           --> you can change parameters to set your own o leave blank for default